 Kids school holiday activities don’t have to be a chore, you can stay at home (check out our stay at home ideas included below) or check out the latest kids movies out now or plan for a BIG day out.
 So no matter the weather, you will find something to entertain children of all ages with our list of school holiday activities in Sydney.

-We have compiled the complete guide to the best school holiday activities in Sydney over the September spring school holidays to help make your life so much easier!
+We have compiled the complete guide to the best school holiday activities in Sydney over the December/January summer school holidays to help make your life so much easier!

 If you are looking for Sydney school holiday programs and/or vacation care, where you can lave your child for a 1/2 or full day of fun while being cared for, read our Sydney guide and book your child in now!
 If you are looking for school holiday ideas for teenagers in Sydney, we can help!

-Spring school holidays in NSW are Saturday 18 September to Monday 4 October 2021.
+Summer school holidays in NSW are Saturday 18 December to Thursday 27 January 2022.

 Fun things to do for the Sydney school holidays